FireFather/sf-nnue-aio/README.md

 Fully translated to English

-All functions have been combined into one halfkp_256x2-32-32 x64 binary

-New 5% faster Intel compile
+New 5% faster Intel compiles

 Please see
 README.txt